Anniepoo/identity/README.md

       * list of everything you can configure - pages, strings, behavior
  * Design how configuration works.
 Don't just let it happen.
       * global settings
-      * how initialization works  (lazy?, application programmer calls?)
+      * how initialization works  (lazy?, application programmer calls?) - choose ap programmer
-      * strings
+      * strings - local//1 works
-      * page layout
+      * page layout - override handler

  * BUG - click the secret link on the homepage.
 Login page comes up.
 After logging in, you don't go to the secret, you go home.
  * add real integration tests
  * add email activation